David specialises in Arbitration, Building, Construction and Commercial Law and has been a staple member of DVC since 1996.

 David's spectrum of clientele includes developers, employers, contractors, sub-contractors, architects, surveyors and engineers.

-David Tsang is acknowledged in the Recommended Junior Counsel category by the Doyles Guide for Leading Construction & Infrastracture Litigation Barristers - Hong Kong, 2020
+David Tsang is a Leading Junior Counsel category by the Doyles Guide for Leading Construction & Infrastracture Litigation Barristers - Hong Kong, 2021

 - Paul Y. Management Ltd v.
 Eternal Unity Development Ltd, HCA571/2007, 8 January 2010, Unreported.
 This case involved property development and an ensuing application for a split trial.